Alfredo Zalce: Museo de Arte Contemporanéo Alfredo Zalce

 Museo de Arte Contemporáneo "Alfredo Zalce" (MACAZ) opened in Morelia in 1971.
 It contains eight or nine halls, of which all but one are used for temporary exhibitions of contemporary art from Mexico and abroad; the last is dedicated to the life and works of Alfredo Zalce.
 The permanent collection also includes works by Efraín Vargas and others.
 The museum is housed in a nineteenth-century mansion in the Cuauhtémoc Forest.

 Personal life and death

 He had many "loving lady admirers".

-In the mid 1940s he married Frances DuCasse, an American artist from Chicago Illinois USA, who died in the early 1950s.
-The couple had been living in Mexico City, but had already moved to Morelia.
+On May 9, 1945 in Mexico City, he married Frances DuCasse, an American artist from Chicago, Illinois.
+They lived in Mexico City, but eventually moved to Morelia when Alfredo got a teaching job there.
+They were divorced some time around 1956 or 57.
+Frances died in Mexico City in January of 1958.
+Alfredo went on to marry again and have children.

 Frances and Alfredo are both included in a group photograph of the primary members of the Taller de Graphica de Popular.
 This photograph was prominently displayed at the entrance to a major exhibition of TGP work, at the Art Institute of Chicago in 2014.

 Upon his death aged 95 in 2003, he was cremated at the Panteón Jardínes del Tiempo in Morelia.
 His former home in the city has been turned into the Alfredo Zalce Foundation to preserve his legacy.